digital-asset/ex-tutorial-nodejs/README.md

     });

-Before running this you should start with a clean ledger to avoid being confused by the unprocessed contracts from previous examples.
+Before running this you should start with a clean ledger to avoid being confused by the unprocessed contracts from previous examples:

-    da stop
+1. go to the shell where you are running the sandbox
+2. hit CTRL+C to shut it down and wait for your shell prompt
+3. restart the sandbox

-    da sandbox
+       daml sandbox dist/ex-tutorial-nodejs.dar

 Then run: